Tucson’s Historic Warehouse Arts District

 Share

-One of my favorite areas of downtown Tucson is the art gallery district centered around the corner of 6th St. and 6th Ave.
+One of my favorite areas of downtown Tucson is the Warehouse Arts District centered around the corner of 6th St. and 6th Ave.
 Add this to your list of things to explore.
 There are a number of galleries and studios.
 I been very disappointed to have seen several galleries close in the last few years, but there are still some good ones to explore.
 Unfortunately it doesn’t have the same feel that it did.

 Historic Warehouse Arts District